sayhellotoraji/Guvi_Projects_2024/Mini_Project_1/README.md

 Backend  - Springboot ( MVC ), JPA, MySQL

-Combined in working with the help of controllers & REST APIs
+Seamless integration between front and backend with the help of controllers & REST APIs